AsMaNick/Domain-Auto-Finder/README.md

 ### Optional parameters
 - `exec_command_after_completing_tabbin` - string; executes external command after finishing job with a `.tabbin` file: "command path_to_tabbin_file group_id1 group_id2 ... group_idn"; can be used for calling external programs for further processing; empty for no execution;
-- `extend_manually_found_lines` - integer; Leoind's mode: if you want to extend manually found rows, specify group id in which corresponding rows are present; 0 for search from scratch.
+- `extend_manually_found_lines` - integer; if you want to extend manually found rows, specify group id in which corresponding rows are present; 0 for search from scratch.
 - `random_angle_seed` - integer; random seed for rotation of all points by random angle; 0 for no rotation.